Iktahana/gcp-armor-cloudflare-sync/README.md

 - **Low maintenance**: No more manually pasting 100+ IP ranges until your hands hurt.
 - **Secure**: Strictly enforces Cloudflare-only access to your Load Balancer, effectively ghosting direct-to-IP attackers.

+---

+## 🌐 The IPv6 Manifesto (Why only IPv6?)
+Our company is strictly **IPv6-only** for this project.
+This isn't just a technical choice; it's a statement driven by three cold, hard facts:

+1. **Vibe Check**: Honestly?
+IPv6 just looks cooler.
+It's the "cyberpunk" of IP addresses.
+2. **Financial Reality**: IPv6 is the future, and more importantly, it's the "free" part of the future.
+We are budget ninjas.
+3. **Cloud Armor Constraints**: Cloudflare's IPv4 list is massive (way more than 10 ranges). **Google Cloud Armor has a hard limit of 10 IP ranges per rule.** To avoid creating multiple rules (which complicates management and adds unnecessary overhead), we sync the compact IPv6 list into a single, elegant rule.
+One rule to rule them all.

+---

 ### 🛠️ Tech Stack
 - **Bash & Gcloud CLI**: Why compile Go when a shell script does the job?
 (Switched to Bash for maximum simplicity).
 - **Docker (Slim)**: Using the official Google Cloud CLI slim image to keep things light.